Ontario Nurses' Association calls on government to end RN cuts and hospital underfunding:

-SARNIA, ON, Jan.
-20, 2014 /CNW/ - The Ontario Nurses' Association (ONA) today called on the provincial government to end the underfunding of Ontario hospitals and cuts to RN positions.
+TORONTO, Jan.
+16, 2014 /CNW/ - The Ontario Nurses' Association (ONA) today called on the provincial government to end the underfunding of Ontario hospitals and cuts to RN positions.
 In keeping with the government's signal that it wants to focus on job creation, ONA is also calling for funding of a multi-year action plan to hire and maintain registered nursing positions in all health care sectors.

-In a presentation to the Standing Committee on Finance & Economic Affairs in Sarnia today, Karen Bertrand, RN, ONA Vice-President, Region 5, cited research that shows the direct link between registered nurse staffing levels and improved health outcomes for patients.
-Bertrand noted that the current cuts to hospital RN jobs and clinical services are a direct result of base hospital funding that has been less than the rate of inflation and cost of population growth since fiscal 2008, and has been zero per cent in the last two fiscal years.
+In a presentation to the Standing Committee on Finance & Economic Affairs, Vicki McKenna, RN, ONA's First Vice-President, cited research that shows the direct link between registered nurse staffing levels and improved health outcomes for patients.
+She notes that the current cuts to hospital RN jobs and clinical services are a direct result of base hospital funding that has been less than the rate of inflation and cost of population growth since fiscal 2008, and has been zero per cent in the last two fiscal years.
 This has resulted in millions of hours of RN care cuts.
-Bertrand also spoke of concerns regarding the understaffing of hospitals in southwestern Ontario and resulting impact on patients.
-London hospitals are also experiencing critical over-census – or too many patients – in all care areas because of the number of patients needing to be admitted.

-ONA President Linda Haslam-Stroud, RN, notes that "It's a little-known fact that Ontario has the second-lowest RN-to-population ratio, with just seven RNs per 1,000 Ontarians.
+"It's a dirty little secret that Ontario has the second-lowest RN-to-population ratio, with just seven RNs per 1,000 Ontarians," notes ONA President Linda Haslam-Stroud, RN.
+"Polls have shown how important health care is to Ontarians.
 To bring this province up to the national average RN-to-population ratio, Ontario has to hire 17,500 more registered nurses.
 It's vital that we begin to close this gap."

 ONA believes that ending RN cuts and cuts to hospital funding fits into the government's plan for economic growth that focuses on strategic investments in jobs, public services and infrastructure.